 Your Threat Hunting Program

-Standardized processes will help ensure your threat hunting program is successful.
-An outline of when and how hunting takes place, what techniques are used in hunting, and who on the team is responsible for performing specific tasks.
+So, how do you start with cyber threat hunting?
+A standardized processes will help ensure your threat hunting program is successful.
+A cyber threat hunting framework of when and how hunting takes place, what techniques are used in hunting, and who on the team is responsible for performing specific tasks.
 Your IT team should also outline the appropriate responses to common triggers and alerts.

 Integrate the essential tools with best practices and a professional staff for the best program possible.